better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 views of other owners (this is called a remote in Git terminology: a named reference to a remote repository).
-If the remote repository is found to track other remotes, the tracking repository shall also transitively track those, up to a configurable N degrees out (currently in the works).
+If the remote repository is found to track other remotes, the tracking repository shall also transitively track those, up to a configurable N-degrees out (currently in the works).

 - **Spam and content moderation is naturally handled by the peer's social graph**